drmichaeldouglass/MedBlend/README.md

 ![blender_portable](https://user-images.githubusercontent.com/52724915/226309978-c3b34cac-d97f-49c6-9ea9-76a086e76fb7.png)

-Ensure that the version of Blender that you download is 3.5 or later.
-Once downloaded, unzip the file and look for the file called Blender.exe.
+Ensure that the version of Blender that you download is 5.0 or later.
+Once downloaded, unzip the file and look for Blender.exe.
 This version of Blender can be run locally without installation or saved to a USB drive.

-Blender, by default will try and install add-ons to the directory: C:\Users\(username)\AppData\Roaming\Blender Foundation\Blender\3.5\scripts\addons.
-If you do not have administrator rights to your PC, you will not be able to install add-ons to this directory.
-Instead, you will need to manually install the add-on to the portable version of Blender you have just downloaded.
+Blender, by default, installs add-ons to a versioned scripts folder under your user profile (for example: C:\Users\(username)\AppData\Roaming\Blender Foundation\Blender\5.0\scripts\addons).
+If you do not have administrator rights to your PC, you may need to manually install the add-on to the portable version of Blender you downloaded.

-Start by un-zipping the MedBlend add-on (medblend_0.0.1.zip) for example.
-Once un-zipped, you should have a folder called "medblend" which contains a file called init.py.
-Copy the folder "medblend" to the directory "D:\Blender3.5\3.5\scripts\addons" so that the directory structure now looks like "D:\Blender3.5\3.5\scripts\addons\medblend\init.py".
-Your path to Blender 3.5 might look different, so change accordingly.
+Start by un-zipping the MedBlend add-on zip.
+Once un-zipped, you should have a folder called "medblend" that contains `__init__.py`.
+Copy the "medblend" folder into your portable Blender add-ons path (for example: "D:\Blender5.0\5.0\scripts\addons\medblend\__init__.py").
+Your Blender path may differ.

-Load up Blender 3.5 portable by running blender.exe.
+Load Blender portable by running Blender.exe.
 When you select Edit-->Preferences and Add-Ons, you should find that MedBlend is already installed.

 ![add_on_install](https://user-images.githubusercontent.com/52724915/226311899-a479f86d-c611-4940-a706-d8814def3533.png)